The PF-Tek was developed and first made public in 1992 by www.fanaticus.com (mirror).

 The distance between the cakes should be at least 2" (5cm) for the mushrooms have room to grow.
 Put a sheet of translucent plastic over the opening of the fruiting container.
 Take this sheet off once a day and fan the air out with a piece of cardboard.
 If the bottom layer begins to dry out, spray it with some water to keep it moist since this layer provides moisture for the air to stay very humid.
 Don´t spray the cakes directly.

-Handle the cakes as little as possible but when you do it allways wash your hands thouroughly beforehand.
+Handle the cakes as little as possible but when you do it always wash your hands thoroughly beforehand.

 Over a course of the next 7-14 days the cakes will begin to pin(if the haven't began to pin in the jars yet) and the small mushrooms will grow big in a matter of 2-5 days and as soon the caps begin to open they can be harvested.

-This simultanious maturation of all mushrooms is called a flush.
+This simultaneous maturation of all mushrooms is called a flush.

 After the mushrooms have grown big there are usually a few small, stunted mushrooms left over, they are called aborts.
 They can be recognized by their blackish heads and the fact that they stopped growing at some point.
 Still they are good to use unless they are rotten.